diegorz/ZeroMQ-examplePY/README.md

-# ZeroMQ-ACS
+# ZeroMQ-Examples

-### ZeroMQ as an alternative to the CORBA Notification Service for Alma Common Software
-For use in:
+For use:

+- C++:
-* C++: You need to execute "./build all" and then you can run ./proxy , ./publisher and ./subscriber
+  You need to execute "./build all" and then you can run ./proxy , ./publisher and ./subscriber

-* Java:
+- Java:

-* Python:
+- Python:
+  You can configure the pattern that you want to use in the file communication.py and then you can run the scripts server_zmq.py and client_zmq.py